 Last updated:

-With its picturesque waterways, including the River Thames, the Cherwell, and the Windrush, Oxfordshire boasts a variety of serene and scenic routes suitable for both beginners and seasoned paddle boarders this guide will help you decide where to paddleboard in Oxfordshire.
+Oxfordshire’s waterways include the River Thames, the Cherwell, and the Windrush, providing a variety of scenic routes suitable for both beginners and seasoned paddle boarders.

 Christ Church Meadow is a prime location for paddle boarding in Oxfordshire, offering paddlers easy access to the River Thames as well as stunning views of the surrounding historic architecture.